mahdyaslami/Guideline/source/c-sharp/names-of-namespaces-en.rst

    Namespaces belonging to a single application model are very often used together, but they are almost never used with namespaces of other application models.
-For example, the
-   <xref:System.Windows.Forms?displayProperty=nameWithType> namespace is
-   very rarely used together with the
-   <xref:System.Web.UI?displayProperty=nameWithType> namespace.
-The
-   following is a list of well-known application model namespace groups:
+For example, the ``System.Windows.Forms`` namespace is very rarely used together with the ``System.Web.UI`` namespace.
+The following is a list of well-known application model namespace groups:

    | ``System.Windows*``